fahirashoaib/Cafe-menu/README.md

-# Cafe-menu
+## Cafe-menu

-* This is a basic menu design made in html and css.
-* This helps in understanding the design.
-* You can view this website in your browser after cloning tis project and opening it with the help of **live server** extension of VS code.
-* I made this step by step on [freeCodeCamp](https://www.freecodecamp.org/) in the course Responsive Web Design while learning HTML and CSS.
-You can also get certification upon its completeion.
+* CSS tells the browser how to display your webpage.
+You can use CSS to set the color, font, size, and other aspects of HTML elements.
+In this project, you'll learn CSS by designing a menu page for a cafe webpage.
+* You can learn this on [freeCodeCamp](https://www.freecodecamp.org/) step by step.